solana-mobile/mobile-wallet-adapter/spec/spec1.0.md

 - `association_token` is as described above
 - `host_authority` is the address of a publicly routable WebSocket server implementing the reflector protocol
 - `reflector_unique_id` is a number generated securely at random by the dapp endpoint, 0 ≤ n ≤ 2^53 - 1
-- `version` is the major version of the protocol that the client supports, as described above

 This URI should be provided to the wallet endpoint through an out-of-band mechanism, detailed in the subsections below.
 Each of the dapp and wallet endpoints should attempt to connect to the WebSocket address `wss://<host_authority>/reflect?id=<reflector_unique_id>`.
 On connection, each endpoint should wait for the [Reflector protocol](#reflector-protocol) to signal that the counterparty endpoint has connected.